litecart/litecart/README.md

 LiteCart is a lightweight e-commerce platform for online merchants.
 Developed in PHP, HTML 5, and CSS 3.

-LiteCart is a registered trademark, property of founder T. Almroth - [TiM International](http://www.tim-international.net).
+LiteCart is a registered trademark, property of founder T. Almroth - [LiteCart AB](http://www.litecart.net/).

 # How To Install